snegastud/InterviewKeypointsAboutCapm/README.md

 >Automatic OData service generation.
 >Built-in validations using CDS annotations.
 >Less boilerplate code, so development is faster and the application is easier to maintain.

+**"Can you explain the request flow in a SAP CAP application?**
+The complete request flow is:

+>We define the business model using CDS (.cds files).
+>CAP compiles the CDS model into CSN (Core Schema Notation).
+>Based on the CSN, CAP generates the OData metadata ($metadata in XML format).
+>We expose the entities through a service in the srv layer.
+>When the application starts (cds watch or deployment), the CAP runtime loads the model and services. ← This step was missing.
+>The client (UI/Fiori/Postman) sends an OData request.
+>The CAP runtime receives the request.
+>If there is no custom event handler, the generic handler automatically performs the CRUD operation.
+If you have written custom logic (before, on, or after handlers), CAP executes that first.
+>CAP converts the OData request into CQN (Core Query Notation).
+>The database adapter converts CQN into SQL.
+>The database executes the SQL and returns the result.
+>CAP converts the result back into an OData JSON response and sends it to the client.